Glossary¶

 In this mode, the program is neither being recorded nor replayed, and execution can only proceed forwards.
 To switch to record mode, use the urecord command.
 See Deferred recording.

-A standardised debug data format.
+A standardized debug data format.
 See DWARF.

 A record of non-deterministic events in the execution history of a program.
 See Event log.